Jonathan Clay (musician): Career

 He released his first EP Whole New Me in 2006 on iTunes.
 Atlantic Records signed Clay to a development deal in 2007.
 In June 2007 Clay released his second album Back to Good.
 MTV music supervisors found his work on MySpace.
 ABC Family used Clay's "After All" in Lincoln Heights in 2008.
 Levi's and True Anthem sponsored Clay's give away of 140,000 downloads of Acoustic Sessions in 2008.
 In 2010 Clay recorded Everything She Wants with producer Kevin Kadish.
 "Gypsy Woman", a cut from that album, was used in the U.S. television series Sons of Anarchy in 2011.
 In late 2010 Clay formed a new band called Jamestown Revival.
 The duo teamed Clay with his childhood friend Zach Chance and within six months of forming the band the duo were featured in Rolling Stone magazine for the Cover of the Rolling Stone contest.
 "Heart on Fire", a song featuring Clay's vocals, was featured in the 2012 comedy LOL starring Miley Cyrus, Demi Moore, Ashley Greene, Adam Sevani, and Douglas Booth.
 Clay sang three additional songs for the film.

+Jonathan Clay and Zach Chance, along with Justin Levine, wrote the music and lyrics for the musical The Outsiders, which opened on Broadway in 2024.
+Their work received nominations from the Tony Awards and Drama Desk Awards in 2024.